suzumakes/grunt-bootstrap-boilerplate/README.md

             vendor/
             style.scss

-Bower compiles CSS assets to src/scss/vendor/\_bower.scss and Grunt complies Sass to CSS with a sourceMap and a minified copy.
+Grunt compiles Bower packages' CSS to vendor/ and then processes Sass according to style.scss and outputs CSS to style.css with a sourceMap.

 ###Ready?

-Follow the structure in the src/ folder, include your content, add your CSS, restyle everything, include plugins and custom JavaScript, put all the wonderful things your site has to offer in, then, when you're ready, run:
+Follow the structure in the src/ folder, include your content, add your Sass/CSS, restyle everything, include plugins and custom JavaScript, put all the wonderful things your site has to offer in, then, when you're ready, run:

     grunt

+The 'default' task compiles "development" versions of your assets, they are not minified or mangled and are ready for you to test.

+    grunt build

+The 'build' task minifies and mangles your assets, getting them ready for production.

+###Oh!

-and Grunt will do every registered task in Gruntfile.js.
-Oh, I didn't go over the Gruntfile?
-No worries, I've heavily documented the Gruntfile to help you better understand what's going on at every point, but if you have any questions please let me know :)
+I didn't go over the Gruntfile?
+No worries, I've heavily documented it to help you better understand what's going on at every point, but if you have any questions please let me know :)

 I changed the license to MIT to get rid of Bower's complaints.
 Do whatever you want with this repo.